-This basic DAG scheduling problem has been studied extensively for decades; however, for any constant $k \geq 3$, it is still a longstanding open problem whether it is solvable in polynomial time or NP-hard.
-On the other hand, it is known that the best makespan can be found in polynomial time for k = 2 [13, 45, 20].
+The basic DAG scheduling problem (see Definition 5.3) has been studied extensively for decades; however, for any constant $k \ge 3$, it is still a longstanding open problem whether it is solvable in polynomial time or NP-hard.
+On the other hand, it is known that the best makespan can be found in polynomial time for k = 2 [13, 20, 46].
 Furthermore, the problem can also be solved in polynomial time for any constant $k \in O(1)$ in some special classes of DAGs; some examples are the following:

-- Chain graphs: DAGs consisting of several dijoint directed paths, i.e. DAGs where every node has indegree at most 1 and outdegree at most 1 [23]. - Out-trees: DAGs where every node has indegree at most 1, but arbitrary outdegree [23]. - Level-order DAGs: DAGs where in every connected component, the nodes are organized into layers in a way such that every node in layer j has an edge to every node in layer (j+1) [15]. - Bounded-height DAGs: DAGs where the longest directed path has length O(1) [16].
+- Chain graphs: DAGs consisting of several dijoint directed paths, i.e. DAGs where every node has indegree at most 1 and outdegree at most 1 [22]. - Out-trees: DAGs where every node has indegree at most 1, but arbitrary outdegree [22].
+Note that chain graphs are a special class of out-trees. - Level-order DAGs: DAGs where in every connected component, the nodes are organized into layers in a way such that every node in layer j has an edge to every node in layer (j + 1) [16]. - Bounded-height DAGs: DAGs where the longest directed path has length O(1) [15].